luqhak1m/GoBoom/PART1.md

 No | Feature                                                                         | Completed (Y/N)
 -- | ------------------------------------------------------------------------------- | ---------------
-1  | All cards should be faced up to facilitate checking.                            |
-2  | Start a new game with randomized 52 cards.                                      |
-3  | The first card in the deck is the first lead card and is placed at the center.  |
-4  | The first lead card determines the first player.                                |
-5  | Deal 7 cards to each of the 4 players.                                          |
-6  | All players must follow the suit or rank of the lead card.                      |
-7  | The highest-rank card with the same suit as the lead card wins the trick.       |
-8  | The winner of a trick leads the next card.                                      |
+1  | All cards should be faced up to facilitate checking.                            |  Y 2  | Start a new game with randomized 52 cards.                                      |  Y 3  | The first card in the deck is the first lead card and is placed at the center.  |  Y 4  | The first lead card determines the first player.                                |  Y 5  | Deal 7 cards to each of the 4 players.                                          |  Y 6  | All players must follow the suit or rank of the lead card.                      |  Y 7  | The highest-rank card with the same suit as the lead card wins the trick.       |  Y 8  | The winner of a trick leads the next card.                                      |  Y

 ## C. Link to Video Presentation